Lamictal Stevens Johnson Syndrome Causation: Does Lamictal cause Stevens Johnson Syndrome

 References

-- Case report of SJS with DRESS features
+3. Case report of SJS/DRESS overlap with lamotrigine

 Request a Free Case Review